PauloAguayo/Faster_RCNN_HT/README.md

 # Faster_RCNN_HT
 In this work we dealead with detection and tracking of human heads under non-ideal conditions, like public transportation.

-The tracking algorithm was executed with Kalman and linear assignment (hungarian algorithm).
+The tracking algorithm was executed with Kalman algorithm and linear assignment (hungarian algorithm).
 The management of detections was realized with a trained network by Tensorflow.
-It was implemented by Faster RCNN with InceptionV2
+It was implemented by Faster RCNN with InceptionV2.

 The network is the same as https://github.com/PauloAguayo/DensidadDePasajerosMovilidadReducida .
 The only difference with this job is that we only use head detection.
 For this reason, the database is the same.

-In folder "Faster_RCNN" you can find the model ".pb" and the labels ".pbtxt".
+In folder "model" you can find the model ".pb" and the labels ".pbtxt".

 The code allows you to see the detections through the screen, and in parallel, it writes a "csv" file with timestamps, frames, density and different kind of detections, like current detections, total detections and new detections; beside, it can show online charts related to current detections; and finally, it can make recordings of both process in only one frame.